patrickap/docker-restic/README.md

 2. **Configure the Docker-Restic Container**

 Docker-Restic provides default configurations to help you get started quickly.
-The following commands are supported out of the box:

-- `init`: Initializes a repository at `/target/repository` and expects the password file at `/run/secrets/restic-password`.
-This must be called once manually.
-- `backup`: Stops all necessary containers and creates a snapshot of data mounted at `/source`.
-On successful execution, it automatically calls `forget`, `check`, and restarts the containers.
-- `forget`: Prunes old backup snapshots based on the specified policy.
-- `check`: Checks the integrity of the repository.
-- `container-start`: Starts all containers labeled `docker-restic.container.stop=true`.
-- `container-stop`: Stops all containers labeled `docker-restic.container.stop=true`.
+A lot of commands are supported out of the box.
+Run `docker-restic -l` to list all available commands.
+Run `docker-restic init` once manually.
+This will initialize a restic repository at `/srv/restic/data/repository` and creates an encrypted rclone configuration at `/srv/restic/config/rclone.conf`.

 The entire backup process is scheduled once a day at 00:00.
 If this is not sufficient, the configurations can be modified or overwritten completely.
 Bind mount your custom configurations like this:

-- `restic.just`: `/srv/restic/config/restic.just`
+- `restic.conf`: `/srv/restic/config/restic.conf`
 - `restic.cron`: `/srv/restic/config/restic.cron`

 Do not forget to restart the container.

-5. **Configure rclone (Optional)**

-Remote syncing of backups can be configured with `rclone`.
-This can be done either by bind mounting the `rclone.conf` to `/srv/restic/config/rclone.conf` or by running `rclone config` inside the `docker-restic` container.
-Restic itself supports rclone as a backend.
-Alternatively, it's possible to run rclone via the Docker-Restic CLI using custom commands.

 ## Configuration Reference